What is Cumulative Layout Shift (CLS)?

 With over 3 years of experience in optimizing WordPress sites, I’ve successfully resolved more than 300 CLS and Core Web Vitals issues of varying complexity.
 I’m proficient with a wide range of themes and builders, including Divi, Thrive Architect, WPBakery, Oxygen, Elementor, Visual Composer, ACF, Beaver Builder, Woodmart, Genesis, and more.
 Additionally, I have extensive experience with optimization plugins like Seraphinite Accelerator, NitroPack, WP Rocket, LiteSpeed Cache, Flying Press, and W3 Total Cache, which can often contribute to these problems.

-If you’re ready to eliminate CLS issues on your site once and for all, feel free to contact me.
+If you’re ready to fix CLS issues on your WordPress site once and for all, feel free to contact me.

 Testimonials